-The credit is available to full-year NYS resident individuals only.
-In the case where a taxpayer, spouse, or dependent(s) was a student enrolled at or attending an institution of higher education, the taxpayer may be entitled to the college tuition credit.
+The credit is available to full-year NYS residents only.
+In the case where a taxpayer, spouse, or dependent was a student enrolled at or attending an institution of higher education, the taxpayer may be entitled to the college tuition credit.